-The 2024 Bonds maturing on June 1, 2056, will be required to be redeemed prior to maturity in part upon payment of 100% of the principal amount thereof plus interest accrued to the date fixed for redemption on June 1 in years and amounts, as follows:
+The Bonds maturing on March 1, 2057, are required to be redeemed in part prior to maturity upon payment of a redemption price equal to 100% of the principal amount of the Bonds to be redeemed plus interest accrued to the date fixed for redemption on March 1 in the years and amounts set forth below:

-Year (June 1) Amount
+Year (March 1) Amount

-2055 \$1,535,000
+2055 \$7,095,000

-$2056^{}$ 1,665,000
+2056 7,380,000

+2057 7,675,000

-Selection of Bonds for Redemption
+Manner of Redemption

-If less than all of the 2024 Bonds are called for optional redemption, the maturities or sinking fund installments of the 2024 Bonds to be redeemed will be selected by the Authority.
-If less than all of the 2024 Bonds of a maturity or a sinking fund installment thereof are called for optional redemption, the specific 2024 Bonds within such maturity or sinking fund installment to be redeemed will be selected by the Securities Depository or any successor securities depository pursuant to its rules and procedures or, if the book-entry system is discontinued, will be selected by the Trustee by lot in such manner as the Trustee in its discretion may determine.
-The portion of any 2024 Bond to be redeemed will be in the principal amount of \$5,000 or some multiple thereof.
-In selecting 2024 Bonds for redemption, each Series 2024 Bond will be considered as representing that number of 2024 Bonds that is obtained by dividing the principal amount of such 2024 Bond by \$5,000.
-If a portion of a 2024 Bond will be called for redemption, a new 2024 Bond in principal amount equal to the unredeemed portion thereof will be issued to the registered owner upon the surrender thereof.
+If less than all of the Bonds are called for optional redemption, such Bonds to be redeemed shall be selected by the City's Director of Finance in such a manner as she may determine to be in the best interest of the City.
+If less than all of the Bonds of a particular maturity are called for redemption, such Bonds to be redeemed shall be selected by DTC or any successor securities depository pursuant to its rules and procedures or, if the book-entry system is discontinued, by the Paying Agent by lot in such manner as the Paying Agent in its discretion may determine.
+In either case, (a) the portion of any Bond to be redeemed shall be in the principal amount of \$5,000 or some integral multiple thereof and (b) in selecting Bonds for redemption, each Bond shall be considered as representing that number of Bonds which is obtained by dividing the principal amount of such Bond by \$5,000.